Texas freeze leaves millions in north Mexico without power

 He said U.S. wind turbines “had their blades frozen … and there was freezing in many pipelines and even at wells.”

-It was the latest embarrassing failure for the Federal Electricity Commission, the government utility that has become a pet project for President Andrés Manuel López Obrador.
+It was the latest embarrassing failure for the Federal Electricity Commission, the government utility that has become a pet project for President Andrés Manuel López Obrador, who wants to reduce the role of private power generation.

 In January, the utility acknowledged it had presented a falsified report on a Dec.
 28 blackout, which it had blamed on a purported brush fire beneath transmission lines that caused the two-hour power failure affecting one-fourth of Mexico’s customers.